 The magnitude of benefit and certainty in that benefit are both smaller for treatment of children with early symptomatic EJ-MLD.
-These children will not return to normal health, treatment with busulfan carries a risk of death, long-term outcomes are less certain, and clinical experts were concerned that treatment may hasten progression of physical and cognitive decline before stabilization in some patients.
+These children will not return to normal health, treatment with busulfan carries a risk of death, and long-term outcomes are less certain.
+Additionally, clinical experts, based on experience in patients treated with hematopoietic stem cell therapy, were concerned that, in some patients, treatment with arsa-cel may carry the risk of hastening progression of physical and cognitive decline before stabilization occurs.
 Given these uncertainties, in children with early symptomatic EJ-MLD, we have moderate certainty of a small or substantial net health benefit with high certainty of at least a small net health benefit ("B+").
 However, families for whom the possible risk of initial faster progression after treatment with arsa-cel is determinative may reasonably conclude that current evidence is insufficient.